gael-close/template-paper/README.md

-# A Template for A Reproducible Computational Paper
+# Template for a Reproducible Computational Paper

 This repository contains the boilerplate elements for a computational paper built from Python notebook(s).